Simple Algorithms for Fully Dynamic Edge Connectivity: Proof of Main Theorems

 Our algorithms follow the general recipe of \cite{GHNSTW23}, with the main difference being that our contraction algorithm maintains an explicit KT-style contraction as a weighted graph. \footnote{To recover the edges of a minimum cut we can maintain a list of the edges of $G$ that are mapped to each edge of $G'$ and report the edges corresponding to the minimum cut in $G'$.} This both simplifies the algorithm and improves the update time whenever $\delta_G \ge \omega(\sqrt{n})$.
 Specifically, we leverage the $\tau$-star contraction procedure of \cite{AEGLMN22,KK25}, which was originally designed for finding a global minimum cut in the cut-query model.
 The procedure works as follows.
 Sample a set of \emph{center vertices} $R\subseteq V$ by including each vertex $v\in V$ independently with probability $p=O(\log n/\tau)$.
 Let $H=\set{v\in V\setminus R \mid d_G(v)\ge \tau}$ be the set of non-center vertices with degree at least $\tau$, where throughout $d_G(v)$ is the degree of $v$ in $G$.
 Then, for every $v\in H$, uniformly sample a vertex $r\in N_G(v)\cap R$, where $N_G(v)$ is the neighborhood of $v$ in $G$, and contract the corresponding edge $(v,r)$, keeping parallel edges, which yields a contracted multigraph $G'$.
 The main guarantee of this procedure is that if $G$ has a minimum cut that is non-trivial, i.e., not composed of a single vertex, then $\lambda_G=\lambda_{G'}$ with constant probability.
+An illustration of the $\tau$-star contraction is given in \Cref{fig:star-contraction}.
 The following theorem states this formally. \begin{theorem}[\cite{AEGLMN22,KK25}] Let $G=(V,E)$ be an unweighted graph on $n$ vertices with at least one minimum cut that is non-trivial.
-Then, $\tau$-star-contraction with $p = 800\log n/\tau$ yields a contracted graph $G'$ such that, \begin{enumerate} \item if $\tau \le \delta_G$, then with probability at least $1-1/n^4$ all vertices in $V\setminus R$ are contracted and $G'$ has at most $\tO(n/\tau)$ vertices, and \item $\lambda_{G'}\ge \lambda_G$, and equality holds with probability at least $2\cdot 3^{-13}$. \end{enumerate} \end{theorem} The following technical lemma provides the guarantees of the $\tau$-star contraction procedure in a fully dynamic setting.
-Using this lemma our algorithms maintain a KT-style contraction of the graph $G$ as a weighted graph (by merging parallel edges) in a fully dynamic setting.
-We call a contraction $G'$ of $G$ \emph{complete}, if it maps every edge of $G$ to an edge in $G'$, and otherwise it is \emph{incomplete}. \footnote{Notice that a incomplete contraction is not a contraction in the strict sense, since it does not map every edge of $G$ to an edge in $G'$.} Our contraction procedure only tracks edges that are internal to the center vertices $R$, hence if a vertex $v\in V\setminus R$ is not contracted, then its incident edges are not mapped in $G'$.
-Therefore, its contraction is complete only when all vertices in $V\setminus R$ are contracted.
-Fortunately, this happens with high probability whenever $\tau \ge \delta_G$ by \Cref{theorem:original-star-contraction}. \begin{lemma} There is a fully-dynamic randomized algorithm that, given as input a dynamic graph $G$ and a parameter $\tau>0$, maintains a (possibly incomplete) contraction $G'$ of $G$ as a weighted graph.
-If $\delta_G\ge \tau$ then $G'$ is complete and constitutes a $\tau$-star contraction of $G$ with high probability.
-The algorithm runs in amortized update time $\polylog (n)$ and worst-case update time $\tO(n)$ (regardless of $\delta_G$).
-Furthermore, the algorithm updates at most $O(1)$ edges in $G'$ per edge update in $G$ in expectation and $\tO(n/\tau)$ in the worst-case. \end{lemma} We prove this lemma in \Cref{sec:dynamic-star-contraction} and proceed now to show that it implies our two main theorems.
+Then, $\tau$-star-contraction with $p = 800\log n/\tau$ yields a contracted graph $G'$ such that, \begin{enumerate} \item if $\tau \le \delta_G$, then with probability at least $1-1/n^4$ all vertices in $V\setminus R$ are contracted and $G'$ has at most $\tO(n/\tau)$ vertices, and \item $\lambda_{G'}\ge \lambda_G$, and equality holds with probability at least $2\cdot 3^{-13}$. \end{enumerate} \end{theorem}